arbind/web-craft-yelp-service/README.md

   #  page number of the result set to return
   #
   #  callback:
-  #    The result is returned with a call to callback(err, searchResults)
+  #    result is returned by calling callback(err, searchResults)
   #
   #  * information that Yelp return from a search may not contain
   #    the same information that Yelp returns from a lookup by yelp ID